© 2019 The How To Social Worker | All rights reserved

-It wasn’t all that long ago that I was severely depressed, anxious, and in need of psychiatric commitment.
+It wasn’t all that long ago that I was severely depressed, anxious, and nearly in need of psychiatric commitment.
 Flash forward to today, I worked my way up to managing a huge department of caseworkers serving adults with mental illness.

 My Degrees includes:

 - North Carolina State University- Bachelor of Arts in Psychology and Spanish Language and Literature